bank0/getting_and_cleaning_data/README.md

 Two datasets are produced

 1. dataset
-2. tidySet (TidyDataSet.txt)
+2. tidy_set (TidyDataSet.txt)

-Both datasets share the same variables, the difference is that 'dataset' holds the complete measurement data, multiple entries of the same activity for each subject, while 'tidySet' summarize 'dataset' into average values for each measurement per activity and user.
+Both dataset share the same variables, the difference is that 'dataset' holds the complete measurement data, multiple entries of the same activity for each subject, while 'tidySet' summarize 'dataset' into average values for each measurement per activity and user.
 Only parameters describing mean and